RedPandaSummer/Notes.-Approximate-logic-of-the-etc-passwd-file-on-Linux-systems./README.md

 # Notes.-Approximate-logic-of-the-etc-passwd-file-on-Linux-systems.
-Two files with code in C language for writing notes and searching for notes.
-When searching for notes, displays only those written by the user with the current ID.
-Compile the notetaker.c file in the following way:
+Two files with code in C language for writing notes and searching for notes.\n When searching for notes, displays only those written by the user with the current ID.\n Compile the notetaker.c file in the following way:\n
 # (dont forget to change the path to the file in the text of code(/path/to/your/notes_file) to your path to your file):
 gcc -o notetaker notetaker.c
 sudo chown root:root ./notetaker.c